adelgado0723/Login-Backend/README.md

 ### Hashed passwords

 Server breaches and data theft are common occurrences.
-Storing passwords in a hashed format offers users an added a layer of security.
+Storing passwords in a hashed format offers users an added a layer of security so that if hackers manage to steal users' hashed passwords, they then have to spend time trying to crack them.
+If this security measure is combined with a strong password policy, it becomes very difficult if not impossible to crack the hashes with a brute force attack due to the time complexity involved.

 ### JWT Session Management

-When a user signs up for an account or logs into an existing account, a JSON web token is created that contains an object with that user's email.
+If a user signs up for an account or logs into an existing account, a JSON web token is created containing an object with that user's email.
 The object is encrypted using a private key and the token is stored in the user's cookies.
 When that user attempts to perform an action on the API, their cookies are checked for a valid token and they are considered "logged in" if this token is found.

 ### Sanitizes and Validates